huggingface/blog/chatbot-amd-gpu.md

 way for a multitude of AI applications across diverse sectors.
 With its staggering ability to comprehend and generate human-like text, ChatGPT has transformed industries, from customer support to creative writing, and has even served as an invaluable research tool.
-However, the model's immense size, based on the GPT-4 architecture, presents a considerable challenge when it comes to training or deploying it on a single GPU.

-Consequently, this creates an accessibility barrier for smaller organizations and individual developers who may lack the requisite infrastructure to harness the full potential of the model.

-To overcome this obstacle, various efforts have been made to provide open-source large language models which demonstrate similar capabilities but in much smaller sizes, such as [OPT](https://huggingface.co/docs/transformers/model_doc/opt), [LLAMA](https://github.com/facebookresearch/llama), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and
+Various efforts have been made to provide open-source large language models which demonstrate great capabilities but in smaller sizes, such as [OPT](https://huggingface.co/docs/transformers/model_doc/opt), [LLAMA](https://github.com/facebookresearch/llama), [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and